 In addition to the official forms prescribed by the Judicial Conference of the United States, the court may provide additional forms, copies of which are available from the clerk and on the court's website, the use of which may be designated by these rules or the court as either permissive or mandatory.

 LR 9010.
 REPRESENTATION AND APPEARANCES.

-Any corporation, partnership, limited liability company, trust, or other business entity non-individual debtor must be represented by, and may only appear in court through, an attorney.
+Any corporation, partnership, limited liability company, trust, or other non-individual debtor must be represented by, an attorney.

 LR 9014.
 MOTION PRACTICE IN ADVERSARY PROCEEDINGS AND CONTESTED MATTERS - BRIEFS AND MEMORANDA OF LAW.